 UVA requires the use of a medication called psoralen to be effective and carries a higher risk of side effects.
 On the contrary, UVB therapy does not require additional medications and is considered safer for long-term use.

 When comparing UVB light therapy with topical steroids or systemic medications, light therapy offers a non-invasive alternative with fewer systemic side effects, such as skin thinning, and resistance linked to long-term use of topical steroids.
 Similarly, systemic medications, which work internally to treat symptoms, often come with a risk of side effects and require ongoing monitoring.
+Those seeking a drug-free approach often turn to UVB light therapy near me options for a more holistic solution.

 Future of UVB Light Therapy